 - Free up your team for other projects

 - Early feedback helps to improve software quality

-- Alpha testing is an early version of software product
+- In Software Engineering, Alpha testing is an early version of a software product

-- The objective of Alpha testing is to involve customer deep into process of development
+- The objective of Alpha testing is to involve customer deep into the process of development

-- A good alfa test must have a well-defined test plan with comprehensive test cases
+- A good Alpha test must have a well-defined test plan with comprehensive test cases

 - It gives better insight about the software’s reliability at its early stages